lizclipse/netfn/docs/interface.md

 }
 ```

-If a `stream_open` request errors, then the following is used:
+#### Stream Open Error

+If an errors occurs while the stream is opening, then a dedicated response is needed.

 ```ts
 interface TunnelStreamOpenError {